Advertiser Disclosure

 This tiny haven in the middle of the ocean is an idyllic desert island.
 The island is a few miles off the coast and can be reached by boat.
 The island itself is just 98 feet long from one end to the other and has a small, thatched umbrella to provide a little shade.

 Île Morpion is free to access, but since it’s so tiny, it can get crowded if more than a few groups visit at once.
-It’s recommended you rent or book a boat early in the day so you can have a few hours of privacy to enjoy the pristine sand and water.
+It’s recommended you rent or book a boat early in the day so you can have a few hours of privacy to enjoy the sand and water.

-The water is shallow around the island, but make sure to have floatation aids if you visit with children to ensure they aren’t caught off guard when the water gets deeper.
+The water is shallow around the island, but make sure to have flotation aids if you visit with children to ensure they aren’t caught off guard when the water gets deeper.
 The current also isn’t very strong.

-11. La Toc Beach, Saint Lucia
+11. La Toc Beach, St. Lucia

 La Toc Beach Saint Lucia